ariananurlayla/os232/links.md

 A tutorial provides a comprehensive guide to learning and mastering Bash scripting, encompassing essential concepts and practical examples.
 The Bash scripting tutorial is captivating because it empowers users to automate tasks and enhance their proficiency in Unix-like systems.

 5. [(VIDEO) Bash Scripting for Beginners](https://www.youtube.com/watch?v=tK9Oc6AEnR4)<br>
 A step-by-step guide for newcomers to learn the fundamentals of Bash scripting, making it accessible and engaging.
-It's appealing because it empowers beginners to automate tasks and efficiently manage Unix-like systems, building a strong foundation in scripting
+It's appealing because it empowers beginners to automate tasks and efficiently manage Unix-like systems, building a strong foundation in scripting.
 <br>
 <hr>